Previous dayApril 10, 2026Next day

 8.4 km---✓ ReviewedUSGS →

-April 10, 2026 brought a magnitude 2.2 earthquake 104 km SE of False Pass, Alaska, logged at 17:03 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 4 hours earlier.
-This was a shallow crustal earthquake, focused at 8.4 km depth.
+On April 10, 2026 at 17:03 UTC, a magnitude 2.2 earthquake struck 104 km SE of False Pass, Alaska.
+Coming 4 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 8.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.121°N, -162.404°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.121°, -162.404°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10